-There are several options to view the Thanksgiving Day Parade: See the parade from a hotel room right along the Parade Route which offers a full view, enjoy breakfast in a variety of restaurants offering parade views or simply find a spot along the avenues.
+There are several options to view the Thanksgiving Day Parade.
+You can see the parade from a hotel room right along the Parade Route, which offers a full view.
+You can enjoy breakfast in a variety of restaurants offering parade views or simply find a spot along the avenues.
 You can even enjoy a private, exclusive Thanksgiving event complete with breakfast, mimosas the perfect view and more.
-The Parade starts at 9:00 AM on 77th Street and Central Park West and ends at Macy’s at 34th Street and Broadway.
+The Parade starts at 9:00 AM on 77thStreet and Central Park West and ends at Macy’s Herald Square on 34th Street.
 Parade goers line-up as early as 6:30 AM to find a spot.

 Since the Parade is really in view for only 2 ½ hours, think about the rate that you want to pay per night and understand that most hotels will have a 3-night minimum during the holiday.

 From wholesale showrooms to big department stores, to unique boutiques, New York has something for everyone at virtually every price point.
 The old Black Friday has moved to Thanksgiving Day in some locations.
 Holiday markets pop up in a variety of locations including Union Square, Columbus Circle, and Bryant Park.
 So bring your walking shoes for some of the best shopping you can find.

 In addition to the Radio City Christmas Spectacular, there are fabulous Broadway Show options that range from serious plays to big, bright family-friendly musicals.
 Your Broadway experience can be enhanced to include a behind-the-scenes backstage visit with a cast member or learn a song and number from the Broadway Show you’ll be seeing.

-5. Exploring New York:
+6. Exploring New York

-7. Exploring the Harbor:
+8. Exploring the Harbor

 “Window Shopping” can be inspirational; New York City’s Department Stores will begin to debut their holiday display right around Thanksgiving.
 Take a stroll pass the entertaining magical displays which dazzle and amaze children and adults alike.
 The list remains as valid as in past years.